 This extension adds support for Racket to VS Code.
 With the newly added support for language server protocol, we're proud to say that Magic Racket is the best Racket extension for VS Code.

 Install Magic Racket.
 You can do that from the VS Code extension marketplace, or from the Open VSX Registry if you're using VS Codium.

-Install the racket-langserver by runnning the following command in the terminal:
+Install the racket-langserver by running the following command in the terminal:

 raco pkg install racket-langserver